VMBlakelock/saute-and-skewers-greekfood/README.md

  - A great brand design.
  - Traditional Greek colours.
  - Powerful food images.
- - Enlighting and positive text.
+ - Enlightening and positive text.
    It is anticipated that the user would feel positive on landing on the site and maybe daydream to travel or be inspired to cook.

-The typography colours and fonts where important to promote traditional greek culture, with a tempting, feel good reaction.
+The typography colours and fonts where important to promote traditional Greek culture, with a tempting, feel good reaction.
 With the Greek flag and its symbolic colours of blue and white, the sites aim was to incorporate this into its design.

 Users will see that Sauté & Skewers chose a simplistic design with ample whitespace so to not overpower the user.